Andrew-ezeani/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6) How to display the third line of a file
 7) Creating a file with a text in it
 8) How to write the result of a command in a new file.
 The result overwrite the content of the file if it already exist
+9) How to write a script that duplicates the last line of a given file